 Custom designed for one of our clients for London interiors.

 After thirty minutes or so we are joined by several dusty looking men sporting worn, tattered clothing, these fellow fossickers bring up to us dinosaur fossil specimens wrapped in torn bits of cotton, crumpled newspaper and even bubble wrap, having long ago lost its bubbles and protective qualities, these dinosaur bones and teeth are laid out before us to admire and discuss and finally barter for.
 The issues with this sort of exposure of the fossil bed, reclaiming from the earth its fossil dinosaur wonders is the amount of scientific data which can also be overlooked.
-Only the Berbers are privileged by the King Mohammed VI and therefore government of Morocco to have free access to the desert, nomad lands for generations.
+Only the Berbers are privileged by King Mohammed VI and therefore the government of Morocco to have free access to the desert, nomad lands for generations.
 These Berbers in the desert do not fully understand why the scientific environmental evidence is important and so continue only to work away to improve their lot in life.
 We try to gain a thorough knowledge of the sites visited where possible, this adds to our own knowledge at the very least.
-In this dig we found several good teeth and invigorated by what we were shown spent time with these excavators, towards the end of the day helping in the fossil site.
+In this dig, we found several good teeth and invigorated by what we were shown spent time with these excavators, towards the end of the day helping in the fossil site.
 On this occasion no large bones were uncovered although much was learnt about the terrain and the animals crammed in the layers of millions of years of deposition, Carcharodontosaurus lay alongside Raptor, Spinosaurus, sawfish, shark, pterosaur and myriad of fishes bones.
-Most badly damaged or worn, very few of these examples reach our web store catalogue, finding well preserved teeth and bones is a combination of much work and patience.
+Most badly damaged or worn, very few of these examples reach our web store catalogue, finding well-preserved teeth and bones is a combination of much work and patience.

-We continued with our search to the end of the day and inevitably finally remembered old acquaintances from the previous years as faces were cast with light over a camp fire and the coffee we supply, as more faces appear from the desert dusk we discuss more sites and how to go about the future hunt of dinosaur fossils hoping to drop on or dig something up tomorrow that would surprise our party.
+We continued with our search to the end of the day and inevitably finally remembered old acquaintances from the previous years as faces were cast with light over a campfire and the coffee we supply, as more faces appear from the desert dusk we discuss more sites and how to go about the future hunt of dinosaur fossils hoping to drop on or dig something up tomorrow that would surprise our party.